trimble-oss/openapi-spectral-rules/README.md

 # Trimble OpenAPI Spectral rules

 This repository contains Spectral rules for linting Trimble OpenAPI specification documents.
-These rules are a companion to the Trimble Web API Standards.
+These rules are a companion to the Trimble Web API Standard.

 ## How to use the Spectral ruleset